-There are a skull and crossbones tombstones that people say is a contender for the Count’s resting place, but it’s actually more likely to be an unnamed pirates grave or stonemason.
+There are skull and crossbones tombstones that people say are a contender for the Count’s resting place, but it’s actually more likely to be an unnamed pirates grave or stonemason.

 According to legend, the real Dracula, or Valed Tepes, lived in Transylvania in Romania.